 Toronto.
 Philippe Halsman and Salvador Dali were friends.
 One was a famous portrait photographer; the other a modern artist famous for his many weird and surreal paintings.
 In fact as a youth I bought a book on Dali and his surrealist paintings – those with melting clocks, long limbed people and crutches.

 After the war (in 1949) Dali created a painting based on the mythological Leda and the Swan, but with everything floating.
 He called it Leda Atomica.
 Halsman, worked to create a similar portrait of Dali called it Dali Atomica (see at left).
 Years later his daughter who helped make the portrait as a child narrated a short video here on how it was accomplished.

-My thanks to George Dunbar who found the August 9, 1948 LIFE magazine article on Halsman’s portrait of his friend Salvatore Dali, Dali Atomica.
+My thanks to George Dunbar who found the August 9, 1948 LIFE magazine article on Halsman’s portrait of his friend Salvador Dali, Dali Atomica.